 The Department of Biomedical Engineering offers Graduate Assistantships and Fellowships/Awards to select students in good academic standing.
 Stipend minimums are defined by the department.
 All doctoral students that complete their application to the program by the posted academic deadlines of the department are automatically eligible.
-Additional assistantships may be sponsored by the Doctoral Chair.
 Students are highly encouraged to apply for external fellowships such as NSF, NIH NRSA, NDSEG, DoD, DoE, and DoHS.
 See the student resources page on the BME website for more information on these opportunities.